In the context of genetics, which of the following best describes... | Channels for Pearson+

 1

-Understand the term 'genotype': In genetics, the genotype refers to the genetic makeup of an organism, specifically the alleles (versions of a gene) that an individual possesses.
+Understand the concept of genotype: In genetics, a genotype refers to the genetic makeup of an individual, including all the alleles present in their DNA.
+It is distinct from the phenotype, which is the observable traits or characteristics of an individual.

-Differentiate between genotype and phenotype: The phenotype is the observable physical or biochemical characteristics of an organism, determined by both genetic makeup and environmental influences.
+Identify the role of a pedigree chart: A pedigree chart is a diagram that shows the occurrence and appearance of phenotypes of a particular gene or organism and its ancestors from one generation to the next, often used to track inheritance patterns.

-Identify the correct description: The genotype is concerned with the genetic information that is inherited from the parents, not the physical appearance or observable traits.
+Locate individual II-5 on the pedigree chart: In a typical pedigree chart, individuals are numbered sequentially within each generation.
+Generation II refers to the second generation, and individual II-5 would be the fifth individual in that generation.

 Watch next